imprakarsh/Codeforces-Contests/README.md

 # Codeforces-Contests
 ---
-Contain solutions to the first three problems of 50-contests.
+Contain codes of the first three problems of 50-contests.